factorymedia/standards/testing/coffeescript/README.md

-# Factory Media CoffeeScript unit testing Guide
+# Factory Media CoffeeScript Unit Testing Guide

 ## Table of Contents

   1. [Tools](#tools)
   2. [Guidelines](#guidelines)
   3. [Resources](#resources)

 ## Tools (This is a suggested setup, loads of room to improve!)
 The suggested setup uses independent libraries that work great with each other and allows for the freedom to change components if better ones come along later on.

 - [1.1](#1.1) Test Framework: [mocha](http://mochajs.org/)
 Mocha provides a flexible framework allows for testing javascript both for client and server, and can be run from the command line or within a browser.
 It also can be complemented easily with other libraries for greater flexibility.

 ### Instalation and setup